G0ldenRat10/PyTor-IP-Changer/README.md

 Also it's important to have python3 and pip installed to run this program !

       sudo apt install python3 python3-pip -y

+# New Version 1.2.0
+- Version upgrade from 1.1.0  ---->  1.2.0
+- Upgraded get_ip() function  ---->  It now has secondary and tertiary services if primary one fails.
+- Upgraded show_ip_location()  ---->  Now it randomly selects one of three geolocation APIs to provide the location information.
+More resilient to service failures.
+- Better code organization, error handling, user interactivity and feedback.

 # Youtube Tutorial